 Color-changing gemstones are a small group of gems that exhibit the color change optical phenomena.
 Color changes in these stones can be due to the shifting wavelengths, and they are called photochromism.

 Color-change garnets make stunning rings by themselves, while sapphire rings often feature diamond accents on the band.
-Color-changing stones are also popular for pendants and earrings, so you could get a pair of matching color-change garnets or sapphires.
-Color changes in color-changing gems are typically best observed in direct sunlight or controlled lighting conditions to reduce glare.
+These stones are also popular for pendants and earrings.
+This means you could get a pair of matching color-change garnets or sapphires.
+Hue changes in these gems are typically best observed in direct sunlight or controlled lighting conditions to reduce glare.

-The color change is determined by the gem’s absorption spectrum which is in turn determined by its color, clarity, cut and size in addition to environmental factors.
+The color change is determined by the gem’s absorption spectrum, which is determined by its color, clarity, cut, and size in addition to environmental factors.
 Color change in the same gemstone can also vary in different lights because gems are often cut differently to show off their best features when viewed under only one light source.

 Alexandrite is a type of chrysoberyl that exhibits a strong color change from green in incandescent light to red in daylight.
 The stone was first discovered in the Ural Mountains, hence its name from the Russian word рубить саблю, meaning “to cut with a sword”.

-Color changes in red Garnet are the most common, but color change Garnets with other colors like green or purple are available as well.
-Color change garnets are popularly used as birthstones for January and also serve as the national gemstones for Sri Lanka and Tanzania.
+Color changes in red Garnet are the most common, but color change Garnets with other colors like green or purple are also available.
+These stones are birthstones for January.
+They also serve as the national gemstones for Sri Lanka and Tanzania.
 Color change Garnets are also known as Gordanites or Rhodolites.

-Color change sapphire was first discovered in Sri Lanka, hence the name for this variety of corundum.
-Color-change sapphire is commonly used for rings and earrings because of its durability and brilliant color changes.
+Color change sapphire was first discovered in Sri Lanka.
+It is commonly used for rings and earrings because of its strong and brilliant color changes.
 Color-changing sapphires are also popularly chosen as engagement rings because of their natural beauty and uniqueness.

-Color-changing gemstones are a small group of gems that exhibit the color change optical phenomena.
-Color-changing gems have been popular for centuries because they offer an easy way to create jewelry with dramatic but subtle colors.
+Color-changing gemstones are a small group of gems that exhibit the color change optical occurrence.
+These gems have been popular for centuries.
+They offer an easy way to create jewelry with dramatic but subtle colors.